 “We haven’t.
 I’m just being cautious.”

-I looked around to see if I could sense and danger from anywhere.
+I looked around to see if I could sense any danger from anywhere.
 All I saw was snow.
 We passed the last of any green life half a day ago.

-I nodded to him and glanced at Tobiah who completely ignored me.
+I nodded to him and glanced at Tobiah who then turned his back to me.
 Then I crunched my way back to my warm tent.

 That was the great thing about these tents; they were made to maintain a certain temperature.
 The only bad thing about them was they ran off batteries that didn’t have its usual power since Tammy had to quickly convert them to work on this planet.
 We had barely enough for the trip, if we used any more of it we’d run out.
 Everyone had their own battery.
 It was usually strapped around our waists and hidden under our jackets; well at least that’s where mine was.